geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/cifar10_fast.md

 ```

 ## Step 1 - Data and `Pipeline` preparation
-In this step, we will load Cifar-10 training and validation datasets and prepare FastEstimator's pipeline.
+In this step, we will load CIFAR-10 training and validation datasets and prepare FastEstimator's pipeline.

 ### Load dataset
-We use fastestimator API to load the Cifar-10 dataset and get the test set by splitting 50% evaluation set.
+We use a FastEstimator API to load the CIFAR-10 dataset and then get a test set by splitting 50% of the data off of the evaluation set.

 ```python